NETWAYS/support-collector/README.md

 `# support-collector --hide "Secret:.*" --hide "Password:.*"`

 By default, we collect all we can find.
 You can control this by only enabling certain modules, or disabling some.
-> Logs are also not collected by default.
-To collect them, add `--detailed`

 If you want to see what is collected, add `--verbose`